Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1091.87394,1115.557953.md

 ### Transcript

-> is my job in the franchise well as the title hopefully hopefully says level designer but I also worked on writing the story and recently I've been doing some lighting which ties pretty tightly
+> is my job in the franchise well as the title hopefully hopefully says level designer but I also worked on writing the story and recently I've been doing some lighting which ties pretty tightly into level design so most of that is